atsepkov/awesome-awesome-wm/README.md

 - [Another polished theme](https://github.com/worron/awesome-config) - A theme showing that you don't have to settle for crappy ASCII art visuals
 - [compton](https://github.com/chjj/compton) - high-performance compositor for those who like transparent windows

+## Widget Packs
+- [Awesome Zen](https://github.com/atsepkov/awesome-zen) - collection of widgets with consistent interface that hide when they're not relevant to declutter your desktop

 ## Basic Widgets
 - [Volume Icon](https://github.com/Maato/volumeicon) - stand-alone volume icon for lightweight WMs that fits well with nm-applet (C)
 - [Network](https://github.com/plotnikovanton/net_widgets) - a wireless + wired network widget that replaces nm-applet (lua)